Lima: Metro

+The Lima Metro is expected to have six lines.
+As of 2024, there are two lines running and a third under construction.
+The other lines are in the Ministry of Transportation's investment portfolio for the next 5 years.

-The Lima Metro has twenty six passenger stations, with an average separation of 1.2 km.
+Line 1 has twenty six passenger stations, with an average separation of 1.2 km.
 It begins in the Industrial Park of Villa El Salvador, south of the city, continuing on to Av.
 Pachacútec in Villa María del Triunfo and then to Av.
-Los Héroes in San Juan de Miraflores.
-Afterwards, it continues through Av.
+Los Héroes in San Juan de Miraflores, then through Av.
 Tomás Marsano in Surco to reach Ov.
 Los Cabitos, to Av.
 Aviación and then cross the river Rimac to finish, after almost 35 km, in the east of the capital in San Juan de Lurigancho.
 The system operates 24 trains, each with six wagons.
 Each wagon has the capacity to transport 233 people.
 The metro system began operating in December 2012 and transported 78,224 people on average on a daily basis.

+Line 2 of the metro has a first stage already working, the expansion of the line it's being delivered in 2026, along with a portion of line 4 that will be connecting the airport to the metro system.
+Line 3 and expansion of line 4 are now in the pre bid stage to be done in 2025.

 Other transportation issues

 Lima has high traffic congestion, especially at peak hours.
 1.397 million vehicles were in use by the end of 2012.
 The region operates 65.3% of the cars in the country.

 The Ministry of Economy and Finance (MEF) offered economic incentives for municipalities to implement bicycle routes in their districts.
 Recreational bike lanes can be found in 39 districts.
 The Proyecto Especial Metropolitano de Transporte No Motorizado (PEMTNM) estimates that more than a million and a half people used the bike lanes in 2012.
 The bike lanes ran for 71 km.
 They estimate that the use of the bike lanes prevented the emission of 526 tons of carbon dioxide in 2012.

-San Borja district was the first to implement a bike-share program called San Borja en Bici.
+San Borja district was the first to implement a bikeshare program called San Borja en Bici.
 It supplied 200 bicycles and six stations across the district (two of them connecting with the Metro).
 By December 2012, the program had 2,776 subscribers.